wjakob/nanogui/README.rst

 .. begin_long_description

-NanoGUI builds on GLFW_ for cross-platform OpenGL context creation and event handling, GLAD_ to use OpenGL 3.x or higher Windows, Eigen_ for basic vector types, and NanoVG_ to draw 2D primitives.
+NanoGUI builds on GLFW_/Win32 native (dx11/12) for cross-platform context creation and event handling, and NanoVG_ to draw 2D primitives.

 Note that the dependency library NanoVG already includes some basic example code to draw good-looking static widgets; what NanoGUI does is to flesh it out into a complete GUI